Trisfald/weasel/README.md

 Through a `server` or a `client` you'll be able to access the full state of the battle, including the entire timeline of events.

+## Features

+weasel provides many functionalities to ease the development of a turn based game:

+- Creatures and inanimate objects.
+- Statistics and abilities for characters.
+- Player managed teams.
+- Team objectives and diplomacy.
+- Division of the battle into rounds.
+- Rules to govern the game subdivided into orthogonal traits.
+- Fully serializable battle history.
+- Cause-effect relationship between events.
+- Server side verification of clients' events.
+- Player permissions and authorization.
+- Versioning for battle rules.
+- User defined events.
+- System and user defined metrics.
+- Sinks to forward events to an arbitrary destination.
+- Small collection of predefined rules.

 ## Contributing

 Thanks for your interest in contributing!
 There are many ways to contribute to this project.
 See [CONTRIBUTING.md](CONTRIBUTING.md).